oroinc/documentation/user/back-office/system/configuration/commerce/customer/visibility.rst

 3. To customize any of the options:

      a) Clear the **Use Default** box next to the option.
-     b) Select the updated setting (e.g.б visible or hidden).
+     b) Select the updated setting (e.g., visible or hidden).

 4. Click **Save**.